-States have the option to cover groups of "lawfully residing" children and/or pregnant women.
+Guidance: States have the option to cover groups of "lawfully residing" children and/or pregnant women.
 States may elect to cover (1) "lawfully residing" children described at section 2107(e)(1)(J) of the Act; (2) "lawfully residing" pregnant women described at section 2107(e)(1)(J) of the Act; or (3) both.
 A state electing to cover children and/or pregnant women who are considered lawfully residing in the U.S. must offer coverage to all such individuals who meet the definition of lawfully residing, and may not cover a subgroup or only certain groups.
+In other words, a State that chooses to cover pregnant women under this option must otherwise cover pregnant women under their State plan as described in 4.1.11.
 In addition, states may not cover these new groups only in CHIP, but must also extend the coverage option to Medicaid.
 States will need to update their budget to reflect the additional costs for coverage of these children.
 If a State has been covering these children with State only funds, it is helpful to indicate that so CMS understands the basis for the enrollment estimates and the projected cost of providing coverage.
 Please remember to update section 9.10 when electing this option.

-4.1- LR X Lawfully Residing Option (Sections 2107(e)(1)(J) and 1903(v)(4)(A); (CHIPRA # 17, SHO # 10-006 issued July 1, 2010) Check if the State is electing the option under section 214 of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) regarding lawfully residing to provide coverage to the following otherwise eligible pregnant women and children as specified below who are lawfully residing in the United States including the following:
+4.1- LR \(\text{Lawfully Residing Option}\) (Sections 2107(e)(1)(J) and 1993(v)(4)(A); (CHIPRA

+17, SHO # 10-006 issued July 1, 2010) Check if the State is electing the option under section 214 of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) regarding lawfully residing to provide coverage to the following otherwise eligible pregnant women and children as specified below who are lawfully residing in the United States including the following: